-Is your child feeling anxious about returning to school in 2018?
+Is your child feeling anxious about returning to school this year?
 Are you feeling the stress and unsure how to get the kids back into shape after the holidays?

 - 1-2 weeks before school returns, look at a calendar.
 Use it to count down the days so you can plan accordingly, or create a visual schedule to take the pressure off.